dotaheor/unify-Go-builtin-and-custom-generics/use-package-as-gen.md

 }
 ```

 The `( ... // assure lines )` part is optional.
-It doesn't need to present if no constraints for type parameters.
+It doesn't need to present if no constraints are required for type parameters.

 In other words, a custom generic are declared as mini-package in a single source file.